vaibhavhrt/dart_imagehash/README.md

 }
 ```

 For a more comprehensive example that demonstrates comparing images with all four hash algorithms, check out the [example](example) included in this package.
+You can also try the [interactive demo](https://vaibhavhrt.github.io/dart_imagehash/demo) to see the algorithms in action.
 The example demonstrates how to:

 - Calculate and compare hashes for similar and different images
 - Calculate hashes directly from image bytes